Daily UI - 100 Day Challenge

 - - Hardcore Tennis Player

-Designed & developed a modern, user focused website while using graphic design skills to create high quality ads used in the company's various marketing campaigns across their social media profiles.
+Designed & developed a modern, user focused website while using graphic design skills to create high quality advertisements used in various marketing campaigns across their social media profiles.

 Harvard CS50 - Introduction to Computer Science